sailscastshq/docs.sailscasts.com/docs/slipway/database-services.md

 After an upgrade, verify application reads and writes before deleting the retained previous container or volume.
 The service settings page records the exact previous container and backup used for recovery.
 :::

+Detailed connection, credential-rotation and recovery guidance is available in [Private backup storage](/slipway/backup-storage) and [External PostgreSQL](/slipway/external-postgresql).

 ## Private backup storage

 In **Settings → File storage → Backup storage**, keep the existing private R2/S3/Spaces configuration or select separate **S3-compatible storage** or **Azure Blob Storage**.
 Public upload settings remain separate; Azure is offered for private backups only.